We may earn affiliate commissions for the recommended products. Learn more.

 Firstly, Proton Pass’ apps are open source, meaning anyone with time and necessary expertise can evaluate the service’s technical implementation.
 However, while that’s an excellent sign of trustworthiness, it doesn’t mean independent audits aren’t needed.
 As such, Proton Pass was audited in May 2023 by Cure53, a reliable cybersecurity company that has evaluated many other reliable services like NordPass.
 It also audited 1Password on numerous occasions.

 Besides Cure53, 1Password was audited multiple times by companies like Secfault Security, Recurity Labs, and Quaxio/Zxs.
 The company’s security assessments page also details the provider’s ISO and SOC certifications, numerous penetration tests, and a bug bounty program.
-So, since 1Password has been on the market longer, it’s no surprise that it was audited more times than Proton Pass.
+So, since 1Password has been on the market longer, it’s no surprise that it has been audited more times than Proton Pass.

-Proton Pass vs 1Password: features overview
+Proton Pass vs 1Password: feature comparison

 FeaturesProton Pass1Password